Raspberry Almond Crumb Muffins

-With an irresistible brown sugar-almond crumb topping, I like to consider these muffins the sweet sister to my blueberry crumb muffins.
-Best enjoyed slightly warm with a slather of sweet butter and your morning coffee, prepare to bake a batch and indulge in every last crumb!
+With an irresistible brown sugar-almond crumb topping, these easy raspberry muffins are best enjoyed slightly warm with a slather of sweet butter.
+Prepare to bake a batch and indulge in every last crumb!

 How to Make Tall, Fluffy Muffin Tops